rage/java-programming-fall-19/data/part-1/5-calculating.md

 ## Calculating and Printing

 <!-- Muuttujan arvon voi tulostaa komennolla `System.out.println`.
 Tulostettavaan hipsuilla merkittyyn merkkijonoon, esim.
 "Pituus ", voidaan lisätä muuta tulostettavaa operaation `+` avulla. -->
 The command `System.out.println` prints the value of a variable.
-The string to be printed, which is marked by quotation marks, can be appended with the operation `+`.
+The string literal to be printed, which is marked by quotation marks, can be appended with the operation `+`.

 <!-- ```java
 int pituus = 42;